pnp/teams-dev-samples/samples/tab-sso/src/dotnet/README.md

 1. Refer initially to the overall sample readme which includes details on setting up the Azure Ad Application.

-2. Modify the [`appsettings.Development.json`](appsettings.Development.json) file by inserting a value for the `{AppId}`, being the Application Id of the Azure Application created earlier, and the `{AppPassword}`, being the client secret from the same application.
+2. Open the `msteams-tabs-sso-sample.sln` file in Visual Studio (or the project folder in Visual Studio Code).
+Modify the [`appsettings.Development.json`](appsettings.Development.json) file by inserting a value for the `{AppId}`, being the Application Id of the Azure Application created earlier, and the `{AppPassword}`, being the client secret from the same application.

 Note also that the value of the `Authority` setting can either be your tenant id, for building an internal-only application, or can be set to `organizations` for a multi-tenant application.